berndverst/bernd.dev/content/posts/from-security-alert-to-bugfix.md

 > ❓Kubeflow Fairing is written in Python.
 I wonder how to create secure storage accounts with the Azure Python SDK.

-The Python SDK sample code at [github.com/Azure-Samples/storage-python-manage](https://github.com/Azure-Samples/storage-python-manage/blob/31c5e908cb5f5dc0393523e83eea3ab2f422d332/README.md) does not explicitly set the secure option. **The sample code is bad and uses uses the insecure default**.
+The Python SDK sample code at [github.com/Azure-Samples/storage-python-manage](https://github.com/Azure-Samples/storage-python-manage/blob/31c5e908cb5f5dc0393523e83eea3ab2f422d332/README.md) does not explicitly set the secure option. **The sample code uses the insecure default** [Edit: *it turns out that this depends on the SDK version used*].
 I made [this pull request](https://github.com/kubeflow/fairing/pull/477) to fix this.

 {{< gist berndverst b1ec0fbb7ab2edbb846cbf43a4338349 azure-sample-storage-account-create.py >}}